Regulamin sklepu FACHOWIEC_PO_ANGIELSKU

 12.2.1.
 The Service Provider reserves the right to make changes to the Regulations for important reasons, this is: changes in the law; changes in payment and delivery methods or dates, subject to a legal or regulatory obligation; changes in the scope or form of the Electronic Services provided; add new Electronic Services; the need to counteract an unforeseen and imminent threat related to the protection of the Online Store, including the Electronic Services and Service Recipients/Customers, against fraud, malware, spam, data breaches or other cybersecurity threats – to the extent that these changes affect the implementation of the provisions of these Terms and Conditions.

 12.2.3.
-In the case of continuous contracts (e.g. provision of an Electronic Service – Account), the Service Recipient has the right to terminate the agreement with the Service Provider before the end of the notification period of proposed changes.
-Such termination shall take effect within 15 days from the date of receipt of the notification.
-In the case of concluding a continuous agreement, the amended Terms and Conditions shall be binding on the Service Recipient if the Service Recipient has been properly notified of the changes, in accordance with the notification period prior to their introduction and has not terminated the agreement within this period.
-In addition, at any time after receiving notification of changes, the Service Recipient may accept the changes and thus resign from further duration of the notification period.
+In the case of continuous agreements (e.g., the provision of an Electronic Service – Account), the Service Recipient has the right to terminate the agreement with the Service Provider before the end of the notice period for proposed changes.
+Such termination becomes effective within 15 days from the date of receiving the notice.
+In the case of a continuous agreement, the amended Terms and Conditions bind the Service Recipient if they were properly notified of the changes, in accordance with the notice period prior to their implementation, and did not terminate the agreement during this period.
+Additionally, at any time after receiving the notice of changes, the Service Recipient may accept the proposed changes, thereby waiving the remainder of the notice period.
+In the case of an agreement of a type other than continuous agreements, changes to the Terms and Conditions will not in any way affect the rights acquired by the Service Recipient prior to the effective date of the changes.
+In particular, changes to the Terms and Conditions will not affect Orders already placed or in the process of being placed, nor Sales Agreements already concluded, being performed, or executed.

 12.2.4 In the case of the amendment of the Terms and Conditions results in the introduction of any new fees or an increase in the existing ones, the consumer has the right to withdraw from the agreement.